 - Ad Group 1: show 50% of the time; has ad A in it

 - Ad Group 2: show 50% of the time; has ads B, C, and D in it which also rotate

 Track all ads together

 You can set up tracking information for a whole group so that the impressions and clicks for all ads are tracked together.
-This makes it also easier to set up multiple ads with the same target url.
+This makes it also more comfortable to set up multiple ads with the same target URL.

 - The intermediate ad can not be added to the ad group it is displaying, or else it might create an infinite loop.
 This should not be possible programmatically, but still good to know.

 - Setting different conditions within the individual ads in the group compared to those in the intermediate ad might lead to unexpected behavior.

 - Visitor conditions of the individual ads within the selected group only work on cached sites when using cache-busting.